sermon: The Days of Noah

 Given 06-Sep-08; Sermon #899; 72 minutes

-Richard Ritenbaugh, focusing upon the tendency of our culture to be self-absorbed and self-glorifying, having erroneously absorbed the Darwinian concept of evolution, warns that civilization is clearly not progressing, but degenerating.
-The long life-spans, characteristic of Methuselah's time, have given away to a mere three score and ten.
-Technological and scientific progress, accumulated experience, does not make our quantity and quality of life better off than before the Flood.
+Our culture tends to be self-absorbed and self-glorifying, having erroneously absorbed the Darwinian concept of evolution.
+However, civilization is clearly not progressing, but degenerating.
+The long life-spans, characteristic of Methuselah's time, have given way to a mere three score and ten.
+Technological and scientific progress, and accumulated experience, do not make our quantity and quality of life better off than before the Flood.
 Between creation and the Flood was a span of 1658 years, a time of intense scientific ferment, producing immense artistic, philosophical, agricultural, industrial, and technological progress.
 In the Olivet Prophecy, Jesus affirms that conditions at the end time will be parallel to the conditions at the time of Noah, at the conclusion of the Pre-Flood times.
 Scientists today naively assume a kind of evolutionary uniformitarianism (what we see in the present has always been and serves as a key to the past), as opposed to the biblical emphasis on catastrophism (a belief that earth's history has occasionally been punctuated by catastrophe or upheaval).
 Like the days of Noah, the end-times will be characterized by carnality, gluttony, promiscuity, and perversion.
 During the pre-Flood times, Satan had attempted to corrupt the offspring of Eve, probably through massive demonic possession, succeeding except for Noah and his family.
 The same demonic threat will occur at the end-time.

 We live in a world that is both self-obsessed and self-glorifying.
 People of the world generally believe that present-day civilization is the apex—the very height—of mankind's onward and upward struggle to perfect himself.
 They think that this is it.
 We are the "cat's meow," as they used to say.
 We are the best that has ever been.
 Mankind has come from the caveman, rural farmer, hunter/gatherer-types to being able to live in a city and, finally, to have a great civilization with instant communication and quick transportation, having sent men to the moon, and planning to send people to the planet Mars.
 This is the greatest thing ever—greater than sliced bread!